horus20/motherminter-push/README.md

 }
 ```

-#### 7. Send signed raw transaction to network
+#### 7. Send signed raw transaction to the network
-All transaction created and signed in wallet interface (on client side)
+All transaction created and signed in a wallet interface (on a client side)

 ```
 POST /api/{wallet_uid}/send